fagnerbh/paul-tickets/README.md

 # paul-tickets
-concurrent requisition test to a limited resource queue.
+concurrent requests test to a limited resource queue.
+Simulates concurrent requests for tickets for events in numbered seat venues.

 create jar
 mvn package -DskipTests